carbynestack/serving/README.md

 the same Apache License 2.0 as Knative Serving itself.
 See the [LICENSE](LICENSE) file for details.

+### 3rd Party Licenses

+For information on how license obligations for 3rd party OSS dependencies are handled in a legally compliant way see the [README](https://github.com/carbynestack/carbynestack) file of the Carbyne Stack repository.

 ## Contributing

 Please see the Carbyne Stack